-Important: Although capturing higher frequency signal bursts is possible, the signals' frequency range where the debug GPIO can be used is up to about 2 kHz.
-Attempting to capture signals above this frequency will result in data saturation and overflow, which may cause aborting the DGI session.
+Important: Although signal bursts of higher frequency can be captured, the frequency range of signals for which debug GPIO can be used is up to about 2 kHz.
+Attempting to capture signals above this frequency will result in data saturation and overflow, which may cause the DGI session to be aborted.